 The stormwater consent 5598-2 held by Silver Fern Farms requires that it maintain a contingency plan for the site.
-An updated contingency plan was received in November 2010.
+An updated contingency plan was received in November 2010, and this plan was reviewed by the consent holder in 2017.